 B.A., English and Women’s Studies, University of Georgia, 2004

 Sarah Winchell Lenhoff, Ph.D., is an assistant professor of educational leadership and policy studies in Wayne State University’s College of Education.
 Lenhoff began her career as a New York City public school teacher, and she led the research and policy division of the non-profit The Education Trust-Midwest for four years.
 Her research focuses on education policy implementation and equity, examined through the lenses of social and organizational psychology.
 Her recent research has examined district and school infrastructure to support school improvement; the effects of school choice policy on equitable opportunities for students; and the causes and consequences of student absenteeism.
-She co-directs the Improvement Partnership, a research-practice partnership with Detroit Public Schools Community District.
-Her curriculum vitae can be found at https://tinyurl.com/Lenhoff-CV-April2019.
+She co-directs the Detroit Education Research Partnership, a research-practice partnership with Detroit Public Schools Community District and the Every School Day Counts Detroit coalition.

 Educational Leadership and Policy Studies, Administrative & Organizational Studies

 Area Of Expertise

-Education policy implementation and equity; organizational improvement; school choice and charter schools; school accountability
+Education policy implementation and equity; continuous improvement; school choice and charter schools; school accountability